 Form 433-B Collection Information Statement for Businesses

-You may need to complete Form 433-B if you’re applying for a payment plan or hardship status for a business.
+You may need to complete Form 433-B if you’re applying for a payment plan or trying to prove hardship status for a business when you have a business tax debt with the IRS.
 To apply for an offer in compromise for a business, you need to complete Form 433-B (OIC).
 Both versions of this six-page form request detailed information about your business finances, but the OIC version takes you through calculating a settlement offer on your taxes.
 This guide explains when businesses need to complete 433-B forms and outlines the instructions for these forms.
 To get help now, contact us today.
 At the Timothy S. Hart Law Group, P.C., we have extensive experience helping businesses get the best resolution for their tax issues.
 Tax relief is a very specific part of the tax code.
 To get the best results possible, you need to work with an experienced tax attorney who provides individualized attention to your situation.

 What Is IRS Form 433-B?

 Form 433-B is called the Collection Information Statement for Businesses.
 It is a form that the IRS uses to learn about a business’s income, assets, expenses, and liabilities.
-The IRS uses this information to determine if businesses qualify for payment plans, hardship status, tax settlements, or other types of tax relief.
+The IRS uses this information to determine if businesses qualify for payment plans, hardship status, tax settlements, or other types of tax relief you may be entitled too.

 When to Complete IRS Form 433-B